 People, Plants & Pollinators: The Herbal Connection

-Neighboring With Nature: Native Herbs for Purpose and Pleasure
+Neighboring With Nature: Planting for Pleasure & Purpose

 Thymely Tips & Sage Advice

 Parsley, basil, sage rosemary and thyme and lots of other herbs as well!
-Drying and preserving your herbal harvest for health, wellness,culinary and aromatherapy.
-Topics include; blending herb seasonings, vinegars, drinks, fragrant potpourris, mixed with a good measure of green household hints.
-Samples and recipe handouts are included in this presentation.
+Drying and preserving your herbal harvest for health, wellness, flavor, and fragrance.
+Topics covered in this presentation include herb seasonings, vinegar, drinks, fragrant potpourris, and decorations.
+Mixed with a good measure of green household hints.
+Samples and recipe handouts.

 Growing Herbs in Containers

 Many people have limited room in which to create and enjoy a garden.
-For them containers are the ideal choice.
-Pots, tubs, window boxes, troughs and baskets all offer a variety of creative planting opportunities.
-Learn the tips and tricks on how to successfully grow herbs for use and delight in containers.
+For them, containers are the ideal choice.
+Pots, tubs, window boxes, troughs, and baskets all offer a variety of creative planting opportunities.
+Learn the tips and tricks on how to grow herbs for use and delight in containers successfully.
 Plant combinations, container styles and materials, potting mixes, fertilization, and watering requirements will be covered in this presentation.

-Phenology is the study of the timing of natural periodic events in the plant and animal world influenced by the local environment, especially weather, temperature, seasonal cycles and climate.
-Plant and animal life cycles are predictors of reoccurring events in nature, examples include the first dates of budding and blooming flowers, insects hatching, bird migration and fall color.
-In pre-colonial America, the cycles of nature directed the American Indians’ daily tasks, economy and celebrations, Understanding “nature’s calendar” helped ensure their survival and kept them in harmony with the natural world.
-Phenology was not only a well-honed tool, it was plain common sense.Passing seasons were measured by the monthly phases of the moon and assigned descriptive names to each full moon, alluding to notable recurring natural events taking place during that month.
-Drawing from her own decades of gardening experience and nature study Susan will share tips on how to use “nature’s calendar” to help you know when to plant and perform seasonal garden task and preventive measures to control unwanted weeds and emerging insects.
+Phenology is the study of the timing of natural periodic events in the plant and animal world influenced by the local environment, especially weather, temperature, seasonal cycles, and climate.
+Plant and animal life cycles are predictors of reoccurring events in nature.
+Drawing from her decades of gardening experience, Susan will discuss how to use “nature’s calendar.”
+When to plant and perform seasonal garden tasks and initiate preventive measures to control unwanted weeds, insects, and plant disease.